-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
+Medicaid is a joint federal and state government program that helps with medical costs for certain people with limited incomes and resources.
 Some people with Medicare are also eligible for Medicaid.
 The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These Medicare Savings Programs include:
+These Medicare Savings Programs are:

-Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).)

-Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).)

-Qualifying Individual (QI): Helps pay Part B premiums.

-Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, , and copayments).
+(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact the Michigan Department of Community Health Medical Services Administration.
+To find out more about Medicaid and its programs, contact Michigan Department of Health and Human Services.